Administrative Staff:

 Serena N. (she/her) English with minors in Political Science and Legal Studies

-Hello!
-I’m Serena, a sophomore undergraduate student majoring in English with minors in political science and legal studies.
-This is my first semester as a consultant for the Writers Workshop, but I’ve had two years of experience as a writing tutor in high school.
-I enjoy assisting with any part of the writing process.
-I look forward to helping you feel confident and supported throughout your writing journey!
+Hi!
+I’m a junior undergraduate student majoring in English with minors in political science and legal studies.
+This is my third semester as a consultant for the Writers Workshop.
+I have experience assisting with all parts of the writing process for course papers, application essays, and more.
+I especially enjoy assisting with brainstorming ideas.
+However, whether you’re outlining or making final edits, I look forward to helping you feel confident and supported throughout your writing journey!
 Language(s): English

 Valerie R. (she/her) Curriculum and Instruction